aaronland/go-broadcaster-slack/README.md

 If a "broadcast" message contains images each image will be posted separately.
 Any text associated with the "broadcast" message will be assigned to the first image upload but not the others.
 If there's a way to upload multiple images with a single "chat" message using the API I haven't been able to figure it out and I would welcome pointers.

+## Known knowns

+Currently all images are decoded and then re-encoded as PNG files.
+Eventually this will be improved to prevent things like animated GIFs from being de-animated.

 ## See also

 * https://github.com/aaronland/go-broadcaster